 It’s also essential that you can purchase a domain that matches your site’s name.
 As such, it’s a good idea to use a domain checker, to see if your top choices are available at a reasonable price.

 Once you have your domain in place, you’ll also need to consider hosting.
 Since you’re likely expecting a decent amount of traffic, you’ll need a hosting plan that can ensure top-notch performance at all times.
 This will also ensure scalability as your site grows over time.
-Our recommendation would be to go with a WordPress-specific hosting plan, as this will make setting up and maintaining your site simple.
+Our recommendation would be to go with a WordPress hosting plan, as this will make setting up and maintaining your site simple.

-Step 2: Install a Suitable Theme
+Step 2: Install a Suitable WordPress Theme

 Next, you’ll want to consider your site’s appearance.
 Fortunately, there are plenty of WordPress themes tailored specifically to review sites.
 While you don’t need to use a dedicated review theme, it can offer you several unique benefits.

-First of all, a review theme will be able to accommodate the layout and style of a review site easily.
+First of all, a review theme will be able to accommodate the layout and style of a review website easily.
 Many review themes also include specific functionality that can come in handy, like styles for applying scores or the ability to create lists of the reviews with the highest ratings.

 One example is the InReview theme.